Naltrexone for Narcotics Addiction Treatment

 Naltrexone provides unique benefits for narcotics addiction treatment and the user.

-Narcotic drugs, also known and opiates include both prescription pain-killers and illegal street drugs like heroin and opium.
-As a narcotics addiction treatment, naltrexone medication can be used for both prescription and street-based narcotics.
-Naltrexone can also be used to help people recovering from alcohol addictions as well.
+Narcotic drugs, also known and opiates, include both prescription painkillers and illegal street drugs like heroin and opium.
+As a treatment for narcotics addiction, naltrexone medication can be used for both prescription and street-based narcotics.
+Naltrexone can also be used to help people recovering from alcohol addiction as well.

-According to the Substance Abuse & Mental Health Services Administration, Naltrexone’s effects block narcotics or opiates from making contact with receptor sites in the brain.
+According to the Substance Abuse & Mental Health Services Administration, Naltrexone’s effects block narcotics or opiates from making contact with specific receptor sites in the brain.
 The brain actually has opiate-like receptor sites specifically designed to secrete natural endorphin chemicals, which are the body’s natural pain-killing chemicals.
-By blocking receptor sites, naltexone prevents the brain and body from responding to opiate materials.
+By blocking receptor sites, naltrexone prevents the brain and body from responding to opioid materials.

 Ongoing withdrawal effects on the brain and body make it extremely difficult for recovering addicts to remain abstinent.
-Naltrexone benefits narcotics addiction treatment by reducing the likelihood of relapse for the recovering addict.
+Naltrexone supports narcotic addiction treatment by reducing the likelihood of relapse for the recovering addict.

 Don’t wait Until It’s Too Late.